-There are so many things to do in Manchester but here are the top 10.
+There are many things to do in Manchester, but here are the top 10.

 The 36-mile Manchester Ship Canal was a feat of engineering that transformed the city into a major international inland port.
 Today, you can take a cruise along Manchester’s waterways over to Liverpool, or do like the locals do and take a barge from Liverpool Road in Castlefield to Old Trafford for the home game.